emuskardin/emuskardin.github.io/publications.md

 ##### [Back To Homepage](./README.md)
 ## Publications

+####
+``
+Aichernig B., Muskardin E. and Pferscher, A. Learning-Based Fuzzing of IoT Message Brokers.
+In IEEE International Conference on Software Testing, Verification and Validation (ICST) 2021
+``

 #### Diagnosing Cyber-Physical Systems with CatIO
 ``
 Muškardin Edi & Pill Ingo & Wotawa Franz.
+Diagnosing Cyber-Physical Systems with CatIO.
 (2020).
-(2020).
-Diagnosing Cyber-Physical Systems with CatIO.
 ``

 #### CatIO - A Framework for Model-Based Diagnosis of Cyber-Physical Systems
 ``
 Muškardin Edi & Pill Ingo & Wotawa Franz.
+CatIO - A Framework for Model-Based Diagnosis of Cyber-Physical Systems.
+10.1007/978-3-030-59491-6_25.
 (2020).
-CatIO - A Framework for Model-Based Diagnosis of Cyber-Physical Systems.
-10.1007/978-3-030-59491-6_25. ``
+``

 #### Implementation of Hashing Algorithms in Stream Mining
 ``